syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 {% endtabs %}

-* Now add the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) control with a required optimal name by using the included namespace.
+* Now, add the [`SfNumericTextBox`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html) control with a required optimal name by using the included namespace.

 {% tabs %}